-Waimea West Hops is a well-established hops garden located 15km south west of Nelson, nearby the settlement of Brightwater.
+Waimea West Hops is a hops garden located 15km south west of Nelson, nearby the settlement of Brightwater.
 Our partners acquired the garden in 2018, re-invigorating the garden and plantings.

-The garden is planted with a wide range of aroma hops, the key varieties being the in-demand Nelson Sauvin and Motueka.
+The garden is planted with a wide range of aroma hops, the key varieties being Nelson Sauvin and the newly planted Nectaron.